luissiqmaia/Desafio-02-Conceitos-do-Node.js/README.en.md

   #### Description
   This is an application that uses Framework Express to demonstrate the storage of repositories of a portfolio.
 The application allows you to create, read, update and delete the repositories and allows them to receive "likes".
+  During the development of application the library **Nodemon** was used as dependency to monitor the changes made in the code and performs the automic restart of the developed project.

   <h3 align="center">